-Flu vaccines using killed virus are safe and can elicit humoral immune responses in immunocompromised patients but response rates appear to be highly variable, reported between 15-63% of CLL patients not actively treated, and in 7-26% in patients on BTK inhibitor (ibrutinib) therapy.
+Flu vaccines using killed virus are safe and can elicit humoral immune responses in immunocompromised patients, but response rates appear to be highly variable, reported between 15 and 63 percent of CLL patients not actively treated, and in 7 to 26 percent in patients on BTK inhibitor (ibrutinib) therapy.

-The immune responses to varicella zoster is a memory response, as the vast majority of people have formed antibodies against varicella zoster virus in childhood.
+The immune response to varicella zoster is a memory response, as the vast majority of people have formed antibodies against varicella zoster virus in childhood.
 Similarly, response to influenza is, at least in part, a memory response.
 In contrast, response to SARS-CoV-2 will require a de novo immune response and much less is known about how well immunocompromised patients will be able to generate such a response.

 What is known about the safety and efficacy of attenuated live vaccines in immunocompromised patients?

 Live attenuated vaccines carry the risk of converting to pathogenic strains with particular risk in immunocompromised patients.
 It is unclear if a live attenuated SARS-COV-2 vaccine will have the same major risk, but due to the theoretical concerns, a live vaccine should be avoided in immunocompromised patients.
-Another potential risk from live-attenuated vaccines in general is the possible transmission of the virus to close contacts of the vaccinees.
+Another potential risk from live-attenuated vaccines in general is the possible transmission of the virus to close contacts of the vaccines.
 The only live SARS-CoV-2 vaccines are in production in India and Turkey.

 Are any trials of SARS-CoV-2 vaccines being done in immunocompromised populations?

 If immunocompromised patients were not included in the vaccine trials and are less likely to respond to a SARS-CoV-2 vaccine, should they still receive it?
-What is the timing in relation to chemotherapy, transplant, antibody therapy, splenectomy etc. Should higher vaccine doses or multiple vaccine types be used?
+What is the timing in relation to chemotherapy, transplant, antibody therapy, splenectomy, etc.?
+Should higher vaccine doses or multiple vaccine types be used?

 Until more is known, different SARS-CoV-2 vaccines should not be given to the same patient.
 Although measuring titers may eventually be helpful to assess response, more information is needed.
 Giving more inoculations or higher doses of an approved SARS-CoV-2 vaccine is not recommended at this time.